eliaspasche/mqtt_explorer/README.md

 The list of messages can be cleared completly.
 Single messages can be removed as well.

 ## Publish Page
-On this page, the use can publish own messages to the configured broker using a custom topic.
+On this page, the user can publish own messages to the configured broker using a custom topic.
-The buttons to publish a message is only enabled, if a topic is configured.
+The button to publish a message is only enabled, if a topic is configured.
 The user is informed via tooltip about this behavior.

 # Error Handling
-In case of errors, especially connection erros, the user is informed with notifications and tooltips.
+In case of errors, especially connection errors, the user is informed with notifications and tooltips.
 Highlight colors for errors and success are used here aswell.

 # UML Class Diagram
 ![UML class diagram](https://github.com/eliaspasche/mqtt_explorer/blob/bdd0899cac752742388a8f83b3345f3f57464670/docs/UML_class_diagram.png)